XiaozhouCui/dockerplayground/Section 9 Deploying Docker Containers/note.md

 ## Push updated code to ECS
 - Make change to source code and rebuild image, push image to Docker Hub
 - On ECS, go to Cluster -> Services -> goals-service and click "Update" button
-- On Configure Service screen, tick "Force new deployment" box and Update Service.
+- On Configure Service screen, tick `Force new deployment` box and Update Service.
 - The task will restart, starting a new container and removing the old one.
 - Once restarted, all database data will be lost.
 Need to add a `volume`